aolarte/aolarte.github.io/_posts/2016-06-01-CJUG-meetup-presentation-JMS-Spring-Integration-Apache-Camel.md

 Below is the video of the presentation:

-<iframe src="https://player.vimeo.com/video/169607004" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<iframe sandbox="allow-scripts" src="https://player.vimeo.com/video/169607004?dnt=1" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 <p><a href="https://vimeo.com/169607004">CJUG - 2016-05-16 - Andres Olarte on Spring Integration</a> from <a href="https://vimeo.com/spantree">Spantree Technology Group, LLC</a> on <a href="https://vimeo.com">Vimeo</a>.</p>